Now, if you are TRULY a beginner, you won't be asked to teach voice lessons.

 Perhaps the fastest way to achieve excellent posture is asking them to:

-Looking in the mirror and inhaling without a lift of the shoulders.
+Look in the mirror and inhale without a lift of the shoulders.
 WATCH OUT for those shoulders!
+This is a very important habit for students to learn.

-Hold up one finger, pretending it is a candle with a flame that you want to blow carefully enough to make it waver, but not go out.
-That helps ensure a controlled diaphragm where the air is slowly released, not suddenly in a rush.
+Hold up one finger, pretending it is a candle with a flame that you want to blow on carefully enough to make it waver, but not go out.
+That helps ensure a controlled diaphragm where the air is slowly released, not suddenly in a rush (keep the tummy expanded).

 Watch the second hand on the studio clock... start together, and tell them to drop the "candle" when they run out of air.
 How many seconds?
 Write it down on the empty line.
 Next week, compare.
 Do this for several weeks.